nataliepopescu/verifopt/NOTES.md

 - why? b/c pinpointing very specific optimizations (bigger verification machinery is likely overkill)

 will need to think about which optimizations happen where, and what info is available there (MIR vs LLVM IR)
+- also where does verification happen with respect to where optimizations happen

 possible applications: